fkie/iop_jaus_mobility/fkie_iop_global_waypoint_list_driver/README.md

 #### Publisher:

+_cmd_global_geopath (geographic_msgs::GeoPath)_

+> The list with global waypoints.
+It can also be an empty list to abort the execution.

 _cmd_global_waypoints (nav_msgs::msg::Path)_

 > The list with global waypoints.
 It can also be an empty list to abort the execution.